What topics are the focus of PLATE 2019?

 The presentation sessions will take the form of 30-minute time slots throughout the conference, allowing roughly 25 minutes per presentation.

-- Deadline for the submission of abstracts (up to 1,000 words) for proposed oral presentations or poster presentations is January 14, 2019.
+- Deadline for the submission of abstracts was January 21, 2019.

 - Acceptance of proposals will be announced at the end of April, 2019

 - The Preliminary Programme will be published on May 20, 2019